 - 1. An Arboricultural Impact Assessment and Tree Protection Plan to include the following: - a.
 Topographical site plan to scale showing the accurately plotted locations of the significant trees on or adjoining the site - b.
-Tree Survey in accordance with BS5837:2012 carried out by a professional arboriculturalist with the following information- - A schedule of trees containing Tree reference number Species Height Stem diameter Canopy spread (x4 cardinals) Life stage Physiological condition Structural condition Safe useful life expectancy remaining Current British Standard (BS5837:2012) Category classification Root Protection Area (RPA) radius General site notes - iii.
+Tree Survey in accordance with BS5837:2012 carried out by a professional arboriculturalist with the following information to show how trees/hedging worthy of retention would be sustainable and justification and mitigation measures for any tree removal proposed: - A schedule of trees containing; Tree reference number Species Height Stem diameter Canopy spread (x4 cardinals) Life stage Physiological condition Structural condition Safe useful life expectancy remaining Current British Standard (BS5837:2012) Category classification Root Protection Area (RPA) radius - ii.
+General site notes including future impacts from the proposed development - iii.
 Recommendations of tree work proposals, irrespective of development. - iv.
+Tree Constraints Plan including; - Drawing to scale showing root protection areas and canopy spreads identifying areas to be excluded from any form of development.
+Identify acceptable routes for all mains services in relation to tree root zones, identify acceptable locations for roads, paths, parking and other hard surfaces in relation to tree root zones, suggest location for site compound, office, parking and site access, identify location(s) for replacement planting and show existing and proposed levels

-Tree Constraints Plan including Drawing to scale showing root protection areas and canopy spreads An outline design and layout recommendations - 2.
-Detailed Arboricultural Method Statement (AMS) if a design is in place that may have a significant impact on retained trees in accordance with British Standard BS: 5837 (2012) Trees in relation to demolition, design and construction Recommendations, including a tree protection plan(s) (TPP) Specific issues to be dealt with in the TPP and AMS: - a.
-Location and installation of services/ utilities/ drainage. - b.
-Methods of any demolition within the root protection area (RPA as defined in BS 5837: 2012) of the retained trees. - c.
+Any outline design and layout recommendations

+Detailed Arboricultural Method Statement (AMS) if a design is in place that may have a significant impact on retained trees in accordance with British Standard BS: 5837 (2012) Trees in relation to demolition, design and construction - Recommendations, including a tree protection plan(s) (TPP)

+Specific issues to be dealt with in the TPP and AMS:

+- a.
+Location and installation of services/ utilities/ drainage - b.
+Methods of any demolition within the root protection area (RPA as defined in BS 5837: 2012) of the retained trees - c.
 Details of construction within the RPA or that may impact on the retained trees. - d.
-A full specification for the installation of boundary treatment works within or adjacent RPA's. - e.
-A full specification for the construction of any roads in relation to RPA's, parking areas and driveways, including details of the no-dig specification and extent of the areas of the roads, parking areas and driveways to be constructed using a no-dig specification. - f.
-Detailed levels and cross-sections to show that the raised levels of surfacing, where the installation of no-dig surfacing within Root Protection Areas is proposed, demonstrating that they can be accommodated where they meet with any adjacent building damp proof courses. - g.
-A specification for protective fencing to safeguard trees during both demolition and construction phases and a plan indicating the alignment of the protective fencing. - h.
-A specification for scaffolding and ground protection within tree protection zones. - i.
-Tree protection during construction indicated on a TPP and construction and construction activities clearly identified as prohibited in this area. - j.
-Details of site access, temporary parking, on site welfare facilities, loading, unloading and storage of equipment, materials, fuels and waste as well concrete mixing and use of fires. - k.
-Methodology and detailed assessment of any agreed root pruning. - I. Details of Arboricultural supervision and inspection by a suitably qualified tree specialist. - m.
-Details for reporting of inspection and supervision. - n.
-Methods to improve the rooting environment for retained and proposed trees and landscaping. - o.
-Veteran and ancient tree protection and management.
+A full specification for the installation of boundary treatment works within or adjacent RPA's - e.
+A full specification for the construction of any roads in relation to RPA's, parking areas and driveways, including details of the no-dig specification and extent of the areas of the roads, parking areas and driveways to be constructed using a no-dig specification - f.
+Detailed levels and cross-sections to show that the raised levels of surfacing, where the installation of no-dig surfacing within Root Protection Areas is proposed, demonstrating that they can be accommodated where they meet with any adjacent building damp proof courses - g.
+A specification for protective fencing to safeguard trees during both demolition and construction phases and a plan indicating the alignment of the protective fencing - h.
+A specification for scaffolding and ground protection within tree protection zones - i.
+Tree protection during construction indicated on a TPP and construction and construction activities clearly identified as prohibited in this area - j.
+Details of site access, temporary parking, on site welfare facilities, loading, unloading and storage of equipment, materials, fuels and waste as well concrete mixing and use of fires - k.
+Methodology and detailed assessment of any agreed root pruning - I. Details of Arboricultural supervision and inspection by a suitably qualified tree specialist - m.
+Details for reporting of inspection and supervision - n.
+Methods to improve the rooting environment for retained and proposed trees and landscaping - o.
+Veteran and ancient tree protection and management